ncatlab/nlab-content/pages/5/2/9/2/2925/content.md

 # The intermediate value theorem
 * tic
 {: toc}

 ## Idea

-The intermediate value theorem (IVT) is a fundamental principle of analysis which allows one to find a desired value by interpolation.
-Roughly speaking, it says that if Papa Bear\'s porridge is too hot and Mama Bear\'s porridge is too cold, then there must be some temperature of porridge which is [just right](http://secure.wikimedia.org/wikipedia/en/wiki/The_Story_of_the_Three_Bears).
+The intermediate value theorem (IVT) is a fundamental principle of [[analysis]] which allows one to find a desired value by [[interpolation]].
+Roughly speaking, it says that if Papa Bear\'s porridge is too hot and Mama Bear\'s porridge is too cold, then there must be some temperature of porridge which is [just right](https://en.wikipedia.org/wiki/The_Story_of_the_Three_Bears).

 The IVT in its general form was not used by [[Euclid]].
 Although it is hard to doubt that Euclid believed that, for any given angle, there was an angle with one-third the measure, this angle cannot be constructed by the methods available to Euclid, so he would never refer to it.
-In contrast, [[Archimedes]] made general arguments in which a quantity is approached from above and below, allowing him not only to trisect the angle but also to calculate $\pi$.
+In contrast, [[Archimedes]] made general arguments in which a quantity is approached from above and below, allowing him not only to trisect the angle but also to calculate [[pi|π]].

 As normally stated, the IVT is not valid in [[constructive mathematics]], although there are constructively valid versions.